Struck By Hazard

 At Home or in Everyday Life

 Real talk — struck by hazards aren't only a "job site" thing.
+A garage door spring that snaps.
+This leads to a tree branch in a storm.
 A kid swinging a toy with no sense of personal space.
-A tree branch in a storm.
-A garage door spring that snaps.
 The same logic applies: something with mass and energy hits you, you lose.

 Common Mistakes

 Honestly, this is the part most guides get wrong.
-Which means they list the hazard and stop.
+Day to day, they list the hazard and stop.
 But the mistakes people make around struck by risks are where the real story is.

 One: assuming the other person has it under control.
-That's why don't.
-Consider this: the crane operator, the forklift driver, the guy on the ladder — you trust them and stop watching your own space.
+On the flip side, don't.
+The crane operator, the forklift driver, the guy on the ladder — you trust them and stop watching your own space.
 Your head is your responsibility.

 Three: ignoring the swing radius.
+Cranes don't drop straight.
+Plus, they arc.
 You can be clear of the load but not clear of the swing.
-Cranes don't drop straight.
-They arc.
 Stand outside the arc.

 Four: bad housekeeping.
-But a cluttered floor means something gets kicked, slid, or knocked into motion.
+Here's the thing — a cluttered floor means something gets kicked, slid, or knocked into motion.
 The "it's just messy" excuse doesn't hold up when a loose pipe rolls into a machine and gets launched.

 Five: no eye contact with moving equipment.
 If the driver hasn't looked at you, assume they haven't seen you.
 Simple as that.